2018 FIFA World Cup knockout stage: Spain vs Russia

 The teams had met in six previous games, most recently in a friendly in 2017, which ended in a 3–3 draw.
 Playing as the Soviet Union, the teams had faced each other five times.
 Russia only had one victory over Spain.

 In the 12th minute, Marco Asensio's free-kick from deep on the right saw Sergei Ignashevich grappling with Sergio Ramos at the back post, the ball bouncing past Igor Akinfeev off the defender's heel.
-Russia were then awarded a penalty when Gerard Piqué handled in the box after a corner from the right.
+Russia were then awarded a penalty when the ball bounced off Artem Dzyuba’s head onto Gerard Piqué’s arm in the box after a corner from the right.
 Artem Dzyuba shot home to the right of the net from 12 yards to send the sides into half-time level.
 In the 85th minute, Akinfeev got down low to his right to save a shot from Andrés Iniesta, the goalkeeper then denied Iago Aspas on the rebound.
 Piqué and Ramos both appeared to be held from a set-piece but, after a VAR check, the referee waved away Spain's appeals.
 In the penalty shoot-out, Akinfeev kept out a Koke effort and saw Aspas' effort diverted away by his leg to give Russia the win; as all Russia's penalty kicks ended up successful.

 This result meant Spain lost three of their four World Cup penalty shoot-outs (after losing to Belgium in 1986, beating the Republic of Ireland in 2002 and losing to South Korea in 2002), and had still never defeated a host nation at the FIFA World Cup, after losing to Italy 0–1 in 1934, Brazil 1–6 in 1950, and South Korea after penalties in 2002.
 Russia reached the quarter-final of the World Cup for the first time since the break-up of the Soviet Union.
 Also was the first win of Russia in a knockout stage of World Cup since 1966, still like Soviet Union.
 Ignashevich became the oldest player to score an own goal at the World Cup, aged 38 years and 352 days.
 The match marked the first time in the history of the FIFA World Cup in which a fourth substitution was made during extra time, after Aleksandr Yerokhin of Russia entered the pitch in the 97th minute.